 How to Patch a Large Hole in Drywall

-Patching a hole in drywall is really, really easy.
+To fix a hole in drywall is really, really easy.
 It is also really, really time consuming.
 Why?
-When patching a hole in drywall, the transition between the existing wall and the patch has to be seamless in order for it to look right.
+When repairing a hole in drywall, the transition between the existing wall and the patch has to be seamless in order for it to look right.
 In other words, it is the same process as taping and mudding drywall, and takes longer than paint to dry since the mud (joint compound) takes approximately 24 hours for each coat to dry (which is why I don’t get to share the fabulous windows and flooring!).

 It looks as if the person putting in the outlet decided it was in the wrong place and instead of cutting a new hole with a saw and patching the other hole, they just used their hands and ripped the drywall out.
 Yay me.
 On a positive note, I know there is insulation in the wall.
 I started by drawing a rectangle around the hole, and I cut the drywall out, trying making the hole as square as possible.